Best Snorkel Vest Reviews – Buyer’s Guide for Safe Snorkeling Vests

 The Deep Blue Gear Snorkel Vest comes in two sizes and two colors.
 One of the colors is black which takes away any increased safety from wearing a snorkel vest as it doesn’t increase any chances of being seen in the water!

 The vest is made from durable nylon and has a waist and crotch strap for convenient adjustments.
 It’s a horse collar style snorkeling vest that can easily be adjusted to fit your body.
-It provides excellent comfort and buoyancy for pretty much any size of a person.
+It provides excellent comfort and buoyancy for pretty much any size of a person and the adjustable waist and crotch strap make it possible to find a comfortable and safe fit for nearly any kind of body shape.

 The oral inflation tube is on the front and is easily reached.
 It’s made of plastic.
 All straps are made from nylon with plastic clips to get in and out of the vest conveniently.